tucommenceapousser/php-remote-storage/README.md

         SetEnvIfNoCase ^Authorization$ "(.+)" HTTP_AUTHORIZATION=$1
     </Directory>

+# Tests
+You can run the included unit tests using PHPunit:

+    $ cd /var/www/php-remote-storage
+    $ phpunit --verbose

+# Contributing
+You can send a pull request, ideally after first discussing a new feature or fix.
+Please make sure there is an accompanying unit test for your feature or fix.
+I know the current test coverage is not perfect, but trying to improve :)

 # License
 Licensed under the GNU Affero General Public License as published by the Free